Owez/jingo/README.md

 # Jingo

-Jingo is a lightweight, high-level language designed to be sleek and robust.
+A lightweight, high-level language designed to be sleek and robust.

 ## Examples